security-alliance/frameworks/src/infrastructure/asset-inventory.md

 # Asset Inventory

-Maintaining a comprehensive inventory of all infrastructure assets is crucial for effective security management.
-An asset inventory helps you keep track of all contracts, hardware, software, and network components, ensuring that each element is accounted for and managed securely.

-## Best Practices

-- **Catalog All Assets**: Document all physical and virtual assets, including contracts, servers, databases, network devices, and cloud resources.
-- **Automated Discovery**: Use automated tools to continuously discover and catalog new assets.
-- **Update Regularly**: Keep the inventory up-to-date with any changes, such as new deployments or decommissioned assets.
-- **Assign Ownership**: Assign a responsible owner for each asset to ensure accountability and proper management.
-- **Classify Assets**: Classify assets based on their criticality and sensitivity to prioritize security measures.

-By maintaining a detailed asset inventory, you can enhance your infrastructure's security posture and ensure effective management of all components.
+An asset inventory means having information about everything related to your project, meaning for example contracts, hardware, software, cloud providers, dependencies and network components.
+This is important, as if you don't have awareness of your assets then how are you going to be able to protect them?

+You should at the very least document as much as you can with regards to your assets, and update this on a regular basis.
+It is highly recommended to also assign ownership of each asset, so that someone ensures the safety of this asset.
+Classifying them based on their criticality and sensitivity also helps you prioritize them with regards to security measures.